 “I can assure you, mother, my intention was not to bypass any safety protocol father had initiated.
 My assumption was that the shuttles were locked due to shuttle safety issues, not due to traveling restrictions in general.
 This belief was solidified when I checked the chute to the streets.
 Since it wasn’t locked, I thought I was clear to travel.”

 I saw my mom’s eyes slightly look up towards the ceiling.
 I knew she was doing something on her specs.
 My guess was that she was conferring with Margret as to the validity of my story.
 If I was lying, Margret would surely know.
 But Margret only knew what I wanted her to know, fortunately.
 “Of course, dear.
 We will have to make sure we don’t overlook that in the future, won’t we, Gerald?”
-It was amazing how well my mother could turn a question into a command with her eyes and voice inflections, yet remain so seemingly calm and amiable to the untrained eye.
+It was amazing how well my mother could turn a question into a command with her eyes and her voice inflections, yet remain so seemingly calm and amiable to the untrained eye.

 “Of course.
 Of course.”
 My father replied.
+“It is just that nobody uses the streets any more, so that precaution was not even something I had thought about.”

-“Please continue, Jennifer,” my mother insisted.
+“Of course, of course.”
+Said my mother.
+“Please continue, Jada,” my mother insisted.

 “After I discovered that the shuttles were locked, I decided to take the chute down to the streets.
 My trip was rather uneventful until I was knocked off my hoverboard by an organic who had left the factory.
 But there were two soldiers who found me and made sure I was safe until daddy arrived.
-It was certainly a shock, but it is not anything to worry about.
-I am perfectly fine.
+I cannot say I experienced no fear at the time, but it is not anything to worry about.
+I was perfectly safe then, and I am perfectly fine now.
 It is daddy that I am more worried about.
 Are you alright, dad?”
 I was finally able to segue the conversation to put the burden onto someone else.

 “I am just fine, love.
 But there is this one nagging question that has been on my mind since the ordeal at the factory.”
 My father’s somber look and tone drew both me and my mother in.
 But I should have known from his pause, which was just begging to be addressed, that we were being set up.

-“What question?” my mother and I both asked simultaneously, effectively baited, then waited with bated breath.
+“What question?” my mother and I both asked simultaneously, effectively baited as we waited with bated breath.

-“Well, what do Jenny and organics have in common?” he asked seriously.
+“Well, what do Jada and organics have in common?” he asked seriously.

 “I don’t know,” I said, with a clear note of concern evidencing itself in my voice.